f5devcentral/f5-agility-labs-xc/docs/class7/module3/task2.rst

    Ensure you are working in the ``module2-app`` folder and that the previous pipeline from Module 3 Task 1 completed successfully.

-   *What to notice:*

-   - You are modifying a **live, protected application** that already has WAF and API Discovery enabled.

 2. Use the provided pre-canned prompt to generate a login page and contact page.

    Using the **Cline extension**, run the instructor-provided prompt to add: